-THE British Medical Journal gives particulars of the career of Sir Thomas B. Crosby, the first doctor of medicine to become Lord Mayor of London, who died at the age of eighty-six, on April 7.
+The British Medical Journal gives particulars of the career of Sir Thomas B. Crosby, the first doctor of medicine to become Lord Mayor of London, who died at the age of eighty-six, on April 7.
 Sir Thomas studied at St. Thomas's Hospital, where he filled the appointments of house-surgeon and demonstrator of anatomy.
 He became F.R.C.S.
 Eng. in 1860, and two years later M.D.
 St. Andrews.
 He was elected Lord Mayor in 1911, being then in his eighty-second year, and it was noted that he was not only the first doctor of medicine but the oldest citizen to receive that office.
-He the different to receive that office.
-He the the different of Lord Mayor, at the funeral of Lord Lister on February 16, 1912, at Westminster Abbey, following the pall-bearers in company with the Lord
+He attended, as Lord Mayor, at the funeral of Lord Lister on February 16, 1912, at Westminster Abbey, following the pall-bearers in company with the Lord